Khensani-Lebese/ReactNativeBirthdayCard/README.md

 ---

 Feel free to expand this README as your app evolves or additional features are added.
-Let me know if you need any more details!
+Let me know if you need any more details!# ReactNativeBirthdayCard